A guide to zero waste living - and where to start

 Choose local and organic when possible

 Think about the footprint of each item before it got to you.
 How many miles did it travel to get to your hands?
-Is it from a small farm or a huge factory?
-Is it organic?
+Is it from a small farm or a big factory?
+Is it organic or non-GMO?
+There’s a lot of misleading packaging these days, but if you can narrow down what’s important to you and what has the most impact, you can continue to match your spending to your values wherever possible.

 Every year, the EWG releases a list of the top twelve types of produce that you should buy organic (the fruits and vegetables that are being sprayed with more potent pesticides or that have the highest chance of harm from digestion).
-With produce, wine, and flour, I feel it’s extremely important to buy organic.
+This short list can help you balance your budget and choose the highest impact items to shop organic.
+With produce, wine, and flour, organic choices can go a long way towards a more sustainable future.
 Not only are pesticides harmful for our health, but they have a negative impact on the health of workers and on local soil and water streams.
 Plus, a study from Newcastle University showed that organic food has more nutrients and antioxidants!
+Places like Grocery Outlet or Costco often have organic choices that are a little more cost friendly.

 Photo by Genevieve Livingston